mgencur/seam-revisited/jboss-seam-parent/examples/blog/readme.txt

-Seam Registration Example
+Seam Blog Example
 =========================

-This is a trivial example for the Seam tutorial.
-It runs on both JBoss AS as an EAR and Tomcat with Embedded JBoss as a WAR.
+This example demonstrates the use of Seam in a Java EE 5 environment.
+Transaction and persistence context management is handled by the EJB container.

-To deploy the example to JBossAS 4, JBossAS 5 or JBossAS 6, follow these steps:
+To deploy the example to JBossAS 5, follow these steps:

 * In the example root directory run: